The Schwarz Lemma: An Odyssey: The Aftermath of the Ahlfors Schwarz Lemma

 \subsection{A Unified Approach}

 In \cite{RubinsteinKE}, Rubinstein gave a unified treatment of the Chern--Lu and Aubin--Yau inequalities in the K\"ahler setting.
-The underlying philosophy being that these theorems are best understood via holomorphic maps, and not as abstract tensor calculations.
-This paradigm extends to the study of holomorphic maps between Hermitian manifolds and was made further transparent in \cite{BroderSBC} using the ideas in \cite{YangZhengRBC}.
-In effect, this goes back to the original formulation of the Schwarz lemma: the focus should be placed on the holomorphic map.
+The underlying philosophy is that these theorems are best understood via holomorphic maps, and not as abstract tensor calculations.
+This paradigm extends to the study of holomorphic maps between Hermitian manifolds and was made more transparent in \cite{BroderSBC} using the ideas in \cite{YangZhengRBC}.
+In effect, this goes back to the original formulation of the Schwarz lemma: the focus should be placed on the holomorphic map.\footnote{As an aside, we must mention that the use of the Chern--Lu inequality for $\mathcal{C}^2$--estimates came to prominence only after the work of Jeffres--Mazzeo--Rubinstein \cite{JMR2016} (c.f., \cite[Theorem 2.2]{CDS1}).
+Prior to \cite{JMR2016}, the Aubin--Yau inequality was the primary tool.}